RikardLegge/view-model-mapper/README.md

 ## Goals

+* [TODO] Persistable animations

+* [TODO] Usage examples

+* [TODO] Improve editing UI

-* [TODO] Drag and drop UI for building a user interface and mapping model data
+* [Partial] Drag and drop UI for building a user interface and mapping model data (Through dev console)

+* [Partial] Middleware is responsible for more complex data manipulation actions as well as data validation and type casting.

-* [TODO] All views are pluggable and will expose ports and connectors.
+* All views are pluggable and will expose ports and connectors.
 The connections are declarative and can be configured in a sepparate json file.

-* [TODO] Middleware is responsible for more complex data manipulation actions as well as data validation and type casting.
+* View mutators sets state properties based on model values

+* Moving elements and saving preserves the edited view state.

 * Views and data are only connected by data bindings which can be configured by a third party interface.